cpoles/cesium_dataviz/README.md

 PROOF OF CONCEPT

-3D Geospatial Data Visualisation Graduation Project
+3D Geospatial Data Visualisation Graduation Project using the Cesium.js Library